The first computing devices and machines. Calculating machine

 Main (RAM) memory (from 128 KB to 2 MB);

-Magnetic tape drives (NML, ML) reel type, tape width 0.5 inch, length from 2400 feet (720 m) or less (typically 360 and 180 m), recording density from 256 bytes per inch (typical) and more 2-8 times (increased).
-Accordingly, the working capacity of the drive was determined by the size of the coil and the recording density and reached 160 MB per ML reel;
+Magnetic tape drives (NML, ML) reel-type, tape width 0.5 inches, length from 2400 feet (720 m) or less (usually 360 and 180 m), recording density from 256 bytes per inch (typical) and higher in 2-8 times (increased).
+Accordingly, the working capacity of the drive was determined by the size of the reel and the recording density and reached 160 MB per ML reel;

-Printing devices - line printers of the drum type, with a fixed (usually 64 or 128 characters) character set, including uppercase Latin and Cyrillic (or uppercase and lowercase Latin) and a standard set of service characters; the output of information was carried out on a paper tape 42 or 21 cm wide at a speed of up to 20 lines / s;
+Printing devices - line-by-line drum-type printing devices, with a fixed (usually 64 or 128 characters) character set, including uppercase Latin and Cyrillic (or uppercase and lowercase Latin) and a standard set of service characters; information was output on paper tape 42 or 21 cm wide at a speed of up to 20 lines/s;

-Terminal devices (video terminals, and originally electric typewriters) designed for interactive interaction with the user (IBM 3270, DEC VT-100, etc.), connected to the system to perform the functions of managing the computing process (operator console - 1-2 pcs. on a computer) and interactive debugging of programs and data processing (user terminal - from 4 to 64 pieces on a computer).
+Terminal devices (video terminals, and initially electric typewriters) designed for interactive interaction with the user (IBM 3270, DEC VT-100, etc.), connected to the system to perform computing process control functions (operator console - 1-2 pcs. on a computer) and interactive debugging of programs and data processing (user terminal - from 4 to 64 pcs. per computer).

-The listed standard sets of computer devices of the 60-80s. and their characteristics are given here as a historical reference for the reader, who can evaluate them independently, comparing them with modern and known data.
+The listed standard sets of computer devices of the 60-80s. and their characteristics are given here as historical information for the reader, who can independently evaluate them by comparing them with modern and known data.

-IBM offered the first functionally complete OS - OS/360 - as a shell for the IBM/360 computer.
-The development and implementation of the OS made it possible to delimit the functions of operators, administrators, programmers, users, and also significantly (and tens and hundreds of times) increase the performance of computers and the degree of loading of technical means.
-OS/360/370/375 versions - MFT (multiprogramming with a fixed number of tasks), MW (with a variable number of tasks), SVS (virtual memory system), SVM (virtual machine system) - successively replaced each other and largely determined modern understanding of the role of the OS
+IBM proposed the first functionally complete OS - OS/360 - as a shell for the IBM/360 computer.
+The development and implementation of the OS made it possible to differentiate the functions of operators, administrators, programmers, and users, as well as to significantly (tens or hundreds of times) increase the productivity of the computer and the degree of loading of hardware.
+Versions of OS/360/370/375 - MFT (multiprogramming with a fixed number of tasks), MW (with a variable number of tasks), SVS (virtual memory system), SVM (virtual machine system) - successively succeeded each other and largely determined modern ideas about the role of the OS

 Bill Gates and